 Further, according to three civil liberties organizations we interviewed, consumers want to use the Internet freely and do not want their online activities to be monitored.
-They stated that ESPs' proactive monitoring also raises potential constitutional issues because if ESPs are acting as agents of the government when they search users' activities and communications, they are subject to the requirements of the Fourth Amendment to obtain probable cause and a search warrant.40 However, officials we spoke with from the 9 ESPs that utilize these methods stated that their terms of service specify that users cannot conduct illegal activity while on their networks, which includes the possession or trading of child pornography are a means of ensuring compliance with the ESPs' terms of service, which is distinct from conducting government-directed searches for information.
+They stated that ESPs' proactive monitoring also raises potential constitutional issues because if ESPs are acting as agents of the government when they search users' activities and communications, they are subject to the requirements of the Fourth Amendment to obtain probable cause and a search warrant.
+However, officials we spoke with from the 9 ESPs that utilize these methods stated that their terms of service specify that users cannot conduct illegal activity while on their networks, which includes the possession or trading of child pornography.
+Therefore, they said that methods to detect apparent child pornography are a means of ensuring compliance with the ESPs' terms of service, which is distinct from conducting government-directed searches for information.